 C) Nothing Actually Submits Until You Pay

 Assuming you don’t have a fee waiver, this is random but actually really important.
 Once you finish your application for a specific college, you will see an option that asks whether you’re ready to Review & Submit or not.
 The first time I encountered this, I freaked my head off because I didn’t want to accidentally submit it when I wasn’t ready.

 Well, joke’s on me.
-Turns out once you press that button, it doesn’t actually submit.
+It turns out that once you press that button, it doesn’t actually submit.
 Rather, it gives you an opportunity to review your entire application through this beautiful, compiled mega PDF.
-I know right!
-You don’t have to check your sections one by one; you can just look through your entire app for mistakes in this one pdf.
+I know, right!
+You don’t have to check your sections one by one; you can just look through your entire app for mistakes in this one PDF.

 My point being: Don’t be afraid to press buttons like Review & Submit when you haven’t paid yet, since it will not submit until you do pay.
 And doing so actually might bring new resources like that compiled mega pdf!

 #2: University of California (UC) App

 Most people I know apply to schools in the University of California system, which uses a different application portal than other colleges.